All Episodes

 I am so positive.

-And I'm not it's not just it's not just me.
+And it's not just me.

-Uh so we have plenty of studies to say, all right, what happened after they changed the minimum wage?
+So we have plenty of studies to say, all right, what happened after they changed the minimum wage?

-And the answer is it helps uh a little bit to some poor people, and it helps a little bit to some rich people, and a whole bunch gets left on the table.
+And the answer is it helps a little bit to some poor people, and it helps a little bit to some rich people, and a whole bunch gets left on the table.

-Uh costing them more than the increase in what they're getting.
+But the poor actually wind up, because of the increase in cost, costing them more than the increase in what they're getting.

 It hurts them more than it helps them.

-Tom in uh Savannah, Georgia.
+Tom in Savannah, Georgia.

-Hello, Tom, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

 Yeah, thanks for putting me on.

-Uh I operate a small business.
+I operate a small business.

 And I know a lot of businesses in the area that depend on the minimum wage, especially in the hospitality industry, the industry.